kv2000/DeepCharacters_Pytorch/README.md

 - [x] Example for skeleton
 - [x] Example for the deformable character
-- [x] Example for the learnable embeeded deformable character
+- [x] Example for the learnable embedded deformable character
 - [ ] More related to other projects to come

 ---